near/docs/docs/quick-start/development-overview.md

 ### `config.js`

-In order to deploy an application to TestNet when not on Near Studio, you will need to modify this file by changing the contract name.
+If you want to specify a name for you contract, you can do that in config.js.
 This is found at the top of the file.

 \(_If you're not familiar with why this is wrapped in parentheses, it's just to immediately invoke this when the file is loaded in order to add these to the global scope so we can use them elsewhere.
 Normally, dumping things into global scope is not advised, but in this case we're overriding a `getConfig` elsewhere for the specific sake of local development.\)_